-You can now download the Storage Manager controller firmware and NVSRAM to DS4300 Turbo and DS4500 storage servers for later activation.
-Depending on your firmware version, DS4000 storage server model, and host operating system, the following options might be available:
+You can now download the DS4000 controller firmware and NVSRAM to DS4300 Turbo and DS4500 storage subsystems for later activation.
+Depending on your firmware version, DS4000 storage subsystem model, and host operating system, the following options might be available:

-· Controller firmware download only with immediate activation

-- Controller firmware download with the option to activate the firmware at a later time - Note: Staged controller firmware download is not supported on DS4400 storage servers.
+- Controller firmware download only with immediate activation - Controller firmware download with the option to activate the firmware at a later time - Note: Staged controller firmware download is not supported on DS4400 storage subsystems.

-Subsystem Management Window menu enhancements
+Subsystem Management Window usability enhancements